nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 On start up, you will be on the dashboard layer where you have an overview of all your modules.
 You have access to module management commands like adding, deleting or opening a particular module.

-Opening a module will put you on the module layer, where you can interact with the data within the module.
+Opening a module will put you on the module layer where you can interact with the data within the module.

 > 💡 Please refer to the section [Dashboard Commands](#dashboard-commands) for information regarding commands at the dashboard layer.<br>